flutter/website/src/docs/development/tools/devtools/debugger.md

   The debugger works with all Flutter and Dart applications.
 {{site.alert.end}}

+{{site.alert.note}}
+  DevTools hides the Debugger tab if the app was launched from VS Code because VS Code has a built-in debugger.
+{{site.alert.end}}

 ## Getting started

 DevTools includes a full source-level debugger, supporting